danielevarone/Recitation-016-Team-8/README.md

 Team 8, here's where we did the "Make some edits on the main branch (ONE PERSON)" part of the lab, don't worry :)

 Adding in even more changes to main.

+This is a line describing the project file.
+Another line.